 Every important, close connection begins with a commitment.
 If you want to get beyond shallow, superficial relationships, you’ve got to be willing to stick with it.

 Talk It Over

-- How does your social networking keep you from making deep connections with your friends and spouse?
+How does your social networking affect the depth of your connections with your friends, family members, and spouse?

-- What is a practical step you can take to move a relationship forward and deeper?
+What is one practical step you can take to move a specific relationship forward and deeper?